My outlandish love for synth-filled music has brought me here

 The 80s are synonymous with both analog and digital synthesizers thanks to the advent of more portable, more affordable and more widely available technology at the time.
 But the love for the instruments and all the varying genres that encompass them have kept on growing beyond that beautifully strange, cosmetic decade.
 Many artists and composers have continued to embrace and improve the storytelling abilities of synths on into the 21st century.

-I had the privilege of capturing behind the scenes at LA East studios while brass and strings and synths took their dark, shadowy shape.
-Once I heard the thoughtful placement of sounds and instruments that the composer, Brian S. Carr (pictured below), was able to conjure up from the depths of his psyche I was overtaken.
+We had the privilege of capturing behind the scenes at LA East studios while brass and strings and synths took their dark, shadowy shape.
+Once we heard the thoughtful placement of sounds and instruments that the composer, Brian S. Carr (pictured below), was able to conjure up from the depths of his psyche we were overtaken.
 From the super cinematic and explosive to the introspective and meditative, there was no doubt he was taking us on a cosmic exploration of self and space, the very real kind of space that holds stars and planets and black holes and all the crushing infinity we have yet to know.

 See the studio highlight video with Brian S. Carr below for a rare look at a recording session that involved some remarkable talent.